JACoW-org/docs-IPAC/docs/InvitedOrals/SSSPCsetup.md

-# Setting up for the SPC reviewal process
+# Setting up for the SPC review process

 ---